CF Montréal: Beginnings in MLS and Champions League Final

 Cameron Porter was drafted 45th overall on January 15, 2015, by the Impact in the MLS SuperDraft.
 He made his professional debut on February 24 of that same year as an 81st-minute substitute against Pachuca in the first leg of the quarterfinals.
 His goal in stoppage time (90+4) in the second leg was the first professional goal of his career and his only goal for the Impact.
 Porter suffered a serious injury to his left knee less than a month later which required surgery to repair a torn ACL.
 He retired from professional soccer in 2018 at the early age of 24.
-Porter`s goal immortalised him as a club legend in the minds of Impact supporters despite only ever playing in two MLS games for the club.
+Porter's goal immortalized him as a club legend in the minds of Impact supporters despite only ever playing in two MLS games for the club.